hossamhilal/Erontend_Interview/angular/README.md

 ## 3 - What is TypeScript?

-TypeScript is a typed superset of JavaScript
+ - TypeScript is a typed superset of JavaScript.
+ - helps users write JavaScript code that is easier to understand.
+ - All of the TypeScript code compiles with JavaScript and can run smoothly on any platform.

 ## 4 - What are the key components of Angular?